ksopyla/pytorch_neural_networks/README.md

 NLP tasks:
-* LSTM recurrent neural network for counting chars in long text.
+* LSTM recurrent neural network for counting chars in a long text.

 TODO:
 * (todo) LSTM recurrent neural network for IMDB sentiment analysis with truncated backpropagation through time (LSTM TBTT)
+* (todo) LSTM recurrent neural network for multilabel classification (Toxicity dataset)
 * (todo) Transformer for text classification on IMDB

-## Prerequistis
+## Prerequisites

 This tutorial was written and tested on Ubuntu 18.10,